Treating Cleft Palate and Other Craniofacial Conditions

 - Developmental and Behavioral Pediatrics and Psychology

 - Occupational therapy

 - Plastic surgery

 The referring physician is also a vital member of the care team.
 We will continue to update the child’s referring physician so that he or she can provide seamless care before, during and after treatment at the Craniofacial Center.

 Personalized Treatment Plans and Family-Centered Care

 Since each patient is unique, treatment must be personalized.
-Our center’s medical director, assisted by the craniofacial coordinator, orchestrates the team’s efforts to ensure that the treatment plan meets the physical and psychosocial needs of the patient.
+Our center orchestrates the team’s efforts to ensure that the treatment plan meets the physical and psychosocial needs of the patient.

-During the first appointment, in one, time-saving day, young patients receive a diagnostic evaluation, which may include X-rays and a consultation with each provider from the cleft and craniofacial team.
+During the first appointment, young patients receive a diagnostic evaluation, which may include X-rays and a consultation with each provider from the cleft and craniofacial team.
+Our state-of-the-art Zagara Specialty Clinic houses the advanced imaging equipment and other advanced technology to treat these complex conditions.
 After the initial visit, specialists review test results, formulate a diagnosis and develop a comprehensive treatment plan, which is shared with the parents, child and referring physician.
 Children are seen in this multidisciplinary center on an annual basis to maintain or update their treatment plans.

 Throughout the process, we provide young patients and their family members with the support and education they need to make informed decisions.
-Often, family members are permitted to stay with the child in his or her hospital room.
-This family-centered, compassionate model of care is a hallmark of our center and an integral part of a child’s successful treatment and healing.
+When treatment involves a surgical intervention and a hospital stay, family members are permitted to stay with the child in his or her hospital room.
+This family-centered, compassionate model of care is a hallmark of our full-service children’s hospital and an integral part of a child’s successful treatment and healing.